 Many of the terpenes found in cannabis are quite pungent.
 Some people find CBD oils to be bitter or overpowering.
 Therefore, manufacturers may add other aromatics, such as essential oils, to enhance the flavor profile.

 High-quality essential oils are natural products.
-Many essential oils have been used for centuries to improve health and wellness.
 At Sabaidee, we use peppermint oil to mask the pungent earthy flavor and make our CBD oils taste refreshing.

 To be honest, not many people are huge fans of CBD oil's flavor.
 It’s an acquired taste for most.